 Vitreous to silky |

 The distinctive cleavage angles of 56° and 124° are among the most diagnostic features of amphibole minerals, including actinolite.
-These angles result from the mineral’s double-chain silicate structure and help distinguish it from pyroxene minerals, which show cleavage angles closer to 90°.
+These angles result from the mineral’s double-chain silicate structure, consisting of parallel chains of silicate tetrahedra linked together with octahedral units, and help distinguish it from pyroxene minerals, which show cleavage angles closer to 90°.

 Colour variations in actinolite correlate directly with iron content.
 Samples with higher magnesium content (closer to tremolite) appear lighter, often pale green or even colourless.
 As iron content increases, the colour deepens through various shades of green to dark green or black in iron-rich varieties.